openturns/openturns/python/doc/install.rst

 Alternatively, you can download the `otconda <https://github.com/openturns/otconda>`_ bundle containing the library and its modules that allows for an offline installation.
-Note that pre-releases are published on conda-forge like regular releases, so if you want to stick to the stable version you will have to explicitly specify the required version, eg :code:`conda install openturns=1.20`.

 Windows
 -------